 and dependent on the type and circumstances of the claim:

-- employment information (eg. employee number, earnings details)
+- employment information (for example, employee number, earnings details)

 - medical information relating to injuries sustained and assistance sought